vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Mouse

-The mouse I use is a basic wireless one with soft-click and scroll feature.
+The mouse I use is a basic wireless one with soft-click and scroll features.
 Simple but perfect for years!\
 Works with a single AA battery.\
 I'll upgrade it in the future with one from the Logitech MX Master series.